distillpub/post--attribution-baselines/README.md

 to demonstrate why this hyper-parameter can impact how you interpret your networks.

-Finally, we explain an extension of Integrated Gradients, called Expected Gradients, and how it avoids specifying a baseline input x'.
+Finally, we discuss how this choice of hyper-parameter relates to a broader understanding of how we interpret machine learning models, and what it means to represent missingness to a model.